Hollywood is notorious for its engineering stereotypes. Some portrayals are hilariously off-base, while others hit the nail on the head.

 #10 Ability to instantly retrofit existing designs

-In reality, reverse engineering foreign equipment without documentation can take years.
-Then throw in the fact the tech is new to humans.
-So we probably wouldn’t even understand the underlying physics at work.
+In reality, reverse-engineering foreign equipment without documentation can take years.
+And when it comes to tech that’s new to humans, we might not even understand the underlying physics at play.

 Engineering stereotypes in Hollywood movies wrap up

-Overall, I greatly enjoy the movies even when engineers aren’t accurately portrayed.
-Heck, many times movie producers paint engineers as genius wizards.
-So I doubt any real engineer would complain in these instances.
-Until of course a family member asks them to fix a faucet and they can’t…
+But honestly, I enjoy the heck out of them, even when engineers aren’t portrayed accurately.
+I mean, movie producers often paint engineers as genius wizards, so no real engineer would complain, right?
+That is, until a family member asks them to fix a faucet and they’re stumped…

 Which engineering stereotypes in movies rub you the wrong way the most (if any)?
-What’s your favorite movie with an engineer who has a lead role?
+What’s your favorite movie featuring an engineer in a lead role?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER